jdonlan/java-dev/android_ui/gridview.md

     tools:ignore="ContentDescription" />
 ```

-To hook all this up, we'll need to use a custom adapter that can handle image identifiers.
-The adapter in this example is well commented to help you understand it, but for a full explanation of how adapters work, visit the Adapter Events and Callbacks lesson.
+To hook all this up, we'll need to use a custom adapter that can handle image identifiers, as covered in the adapters section of this book.

 ```
 // The rest of our MainActivity class.